NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 The Nix language is designed for conveniently creating and composing *derivations* – precise descriptions of how contents of existing files are used to derive new files.
 It is a domain-specific, purely functional, lazily evaluated, dynamically typed programming language.

-:::{Notable uses of the Nix language}
+:::{admonition} Notable uses of the Nix language
+:class: note

 - {term}`Nixpkgs`